OpenZeppelin/zeppelin.solutions/_jobs/Software-Engineer.md

       <p class="small left-aligned">You have advanced english communication skills- most of our internal and external communication is in english.</p>
     </li>
     <li>
-      <p class="small left-aligned">You have experience with the following technologies: Node.js, Typescript, Javascript, React and Web3.js.</p>
+      <p class="small left-aligned">You may have experience with the following technologies: Node.js, Typescript, Javascript, React.</p>
     </li>
   </ul>
 </div>